Yes, you’ll still need to wear a postpartum diaper after a C-section

-During pregnancy, your body went through many changes to grow this baby.
-Now that the baby is here, your body needs to heal.
-Your body's natural healing process after birth will involve some vaginal bleeding or spotting—how much postpartum bleeding you experience will depend on your individual body and your birth experience.
-It's also normal for postpartum bleeding to be especially heavy or noticeable in the days right after birth.
+During pregnancy, your body went through myriad changes to grow your baby.
+Now that the baby is here, it makes sense that your body needs to heal.
+Your body’s natural healing process after birth will involve some vaginal bleeding or spotting—how much postpartum bleeding you experience will depend on your individual body and your birth experience.
+It’s also normal for postpartum bleeding to be especially heavy or noticeable in the days right after birth.

-Postpartum bleeding is called lochia and happens whether you have a vaginal or Cesarean birth.
-Bleeding may last up to six weeks after labor and delivery.
+Postpartum bleeding, called lochia, happens whether you have a vaginal or Cesarean birth.
+Bleeding may last up to six weeks or longer after labor and delivery.

 The bleeding and discharge occur for a few reasons.
 The blood remaining in your uterus from birth and remnants of the pregnancy need to be expelled after the baby is born.
 Your uterus is also healing the site where your placenta was attached.
 It’s much like a wound that needs time to get better.

-If you are at all concerned about how much you are bleeding, let your team know right away.
-This warrants a 2 am call to your midwife or doctor.
+If you are at all concerned about how much you are bleeding, let your birth team know right away.

 How much postpartum bleeding is normal